-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 SET REFRESH command (full-screen mode)

 Controls screen refreshing.
 This command is only valid when in full-screen mode, that is the SET SCREEN setting is ON.
 The initial setting for REFRESH is OFF.